-To exclude the external effects of casemix change between years, the two cost models are compared by first applying them to a common set of activity, namely 2018-19 admitted acute activity in-scope for ABF.
-Typically, the same year used to fit the cost model would be used for this calculation, however 2018-19 activity is chosen instead of 2019-20 to exclude the effect of the onset of the COVID-19 pandemic over the first 6 months of 2020.
+To exclude the external effects of casemix change between years, the two cost models are compared by first applying them to a common set of activity, namely 2020-21 admitted acute activity in-scope for ABF.

 Once applied to this activity, the resulting pair of mean model costs is calculated, and the change between the two cost models is defined as the change in these two mean values, as shown in Table 17.
 This is referred to as the standardised change in cost models, with the associated growth referred to as the standardised growth rate.
-In other words, the growth between the 2018-19 and 2019-20 cost models is standardised against 2018-19 activity.
+In other words, the growth between the 2019-20 and 2020-21 cost models is standardised against 2019-20 activity.

-Table 16 shows the mean model costs of each model based on their application to the 2018-19 ABF activity along with the resulting standardised growth rate.
+Table 16 shows the mean model costs of each model based on their application to the 2019-20 ABF activity along with the resulting standardised growth rate.

-Table 16: Mean model costs when each cost model is applied to 2018-19 in-scope admitted acute activity data, and resulting standardised growth rate
+Table 16: Mean model costs when each cost model is applied to 2020-21 in-scope admitted acute activity data, and resulting standardised growth rate